Strawberry-Software-Industries/SecureCloud/README.md

 <b> Your new Cloud.
 Free and Open Source.
 By Strawberry Software </b>

-| ℹ️ Information
-| We are looking for developers!
-To appy, simply join our Discord server and DM a staff member!

 ## What is SecureCloud?
 SecureCloud is a free and open source cloud that makes storing files on your (home) server more than easy!